spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/identifiers.md

 Some workloads only reliably support one SVID at a time.
 To support customization you can do either two things:

-1. You can disable the default ClusterSVID entirely and load in individual ClusterSVIDs for each workload/namespace.
+1. You can disable the default ClusterSPIFFEID entirely and load in individual ClusterSPIFFEIDs for each workload/namespace.
-2. Restrict the namespaces the default ClusterSVID applies to, so new ClusterSVIDs can uniquely match the workload in the excluded namespaces.
+2. Restrict the namespaces the default ClusterSPIFFEID applies to, so new ClusterSPIFFEIDs can uniquely match the workload in the excluded namespaces.

-### Disabling the default ClusterSVID
+### Disabling the default ClusterSPIFFEIDs

 your-values.yaml snippet:
 ```yaml